Auckland was our first stop of our New Zealand trip, and I have to admit… I’m not a huge fan.

 Immediately, we befriended a Hungarian guy who had arrived in Auckland two weeks ago.
 He already had his own car and was keen to go running in the Waitakare Ranges just outside Auckland the next day and asked if we wanted to join him.

 And so off we went the next day to Karekare, along with a German “housemate”.
-In the end, I didn’t do the planned 3-hour hike because the weather wasn’t great.
+In the end, I didn’t do the planned 3-hour hike because the weather, once again, wasn’t great.
 Instead, I took a route up to a lookout point that was mostly at a 45 degree angle and took around 20 minutes.

 I had to remind myself that this wasn’t exactly a place that comes to mind when you think of scenic New Zealand areas.
 So I was pretty surprised to find myself face to face with THIS view.